-We have launched an investigation into suspected past pay discrimination against women at the British Broadcasting Corporation (BBC).
+We investigated suspected past pay discrimination against women at the British Broadcasting Corporation (BBC).

-After looking at all of the information, we suspect that some women at the organisation have not received equal pay for equal work.
+After looking at all of the information, we suspected that some women at the organisation had not received equal pay for equal work.

 We used our powers under the Equality Act to open an investigation.